ScienceComputing/NGSOmics_Programming/README.md

 # The world becomes wonderfully enriched through the lens of quantitative biology!

-This repository houses coding practice, assignment/competition solutions based on the materials from a variety of computational biology/bioinformatics courses, workshops, technical manuals, academic articles, and others.
+This repository houses conceptual viewpoints, coding practice, assignment/competition solutions based on the materials from a variety of computational biology/bioinformatics courses, workshops, technical manuals, academic articles, and others.

 ## Featured contents